 "The pursuit of my degree taught me some valuable life and educational lessons that developed me into a better leader and more valuable asset to my agency."

 "The education I received has proven invaluable as I advance within the realm of intelligence studies, and it has no doubt enhanced my competitiveness in meeting the needs of U.S. national security."

 "At each and every step of the way I had the support needed to move toward the ultimate goal—graduation and pursuing my career ambitions."

 (includes tuition, books, fees)

 50% of our students receive course credit for prior college or work experience.

-*Public in-state undergraduate data is provided by the College Board's Trends in College Pricing 2014.
+*Public 4-year, in-state undergraduate data is provided by the College Board's Trends in College Pricing 2014.
 Graduate information is provided by the National Center for Education Statistics (NCES) Digest of Educational Statistics 2012-13 data.
-Annual estimates are based on the total institutional costs (tuition, fees, and books) required of all students, assuming 30 undergraduate semester credit hours or 18 graduate-level semester credit hours.
+Annual estimates are based on total institutional costs (published tuition, required fees, and books) assuming 30 undergraduate or 18 graduate-level semester credit hours.